 The hybrid grip, if mastered, can be very effective.
 Diago Umehara uses this grip when playing, and he’s a multiple Evo champion.

-What grip do the pros use?
+What grip do the professionals use?

 To help you consider what grip to use, I thought it would be useful to list what the pros use.